Quentin Tarantino: Relationships and marriage

-In the early 1990s Tarantino dated comedians Margaret Cho and Kathy Griffin.
-From 1995 to 1998 he dated actress Mira Sorvino.
-He was her date at the 68th Oscars ceremony where she had won the Academy Award for Best Supporting Actress.
-In March 1998 they separated with Sorvino releasing a statement that "[They] still love each other very much" but had reached a "mutual" decision to go their separate ways."
+In the early 1990s, Tarantino dated comedians Margaret Cho and Kathy Griffin.
+From 1995 to 1998, he dated actress Mira Sorvino and was her date at the 68th Oscars ceremony where she won the Academy Award for Best Supporting Actress.
+In March 1998 they separated, with Sorvino releasing a statement that "[We] still love each other very much" but had reached a "mutual decision to go their separate ways."
 From 2003 to 2005, Tarantino was in a romantic relationship with filmmaker Sofia Coppola.
 The two have remained friends since their breakup.

 On June 30, 2017, Tarantino became engaged to Israeli singer Daniella Pick, daughter of musician Zvika Pick.
 They met in 2009 when Tarantino was in Israel to promote Inglourious Basterds.
 They married on November 28, 2018, in a Reform Jewish ceremony in their Beverly Hills Home.
-As of January 2020, they were splitting their time between the Ramat Aviv Gimel neighborhood of Tel Aviv, Israel and Los Angeles.
+As of January 2020, they were splitting their time between the Ramat Aviv Gimel neighborhood of Tel Aviv and Los Angeles.
+As a result, he is trying to learn Hebrew.
 On February 22, 2020, their son was born in Israel.
-Their second child, a girl, was born in July 2022.
+On July 3, 2022, their second child, a daughter, was also born in Israel.

+Tarantino has a maternal half-brother, and three paternal half-siblings.

+Political views

+In 2015, Tarantino said that Barack Obama is his favorite president and voiced support for the Black Lives Matter movement.

+In response to the Hamas-led attack on Israel on October 7, 2023, Tarantino visited a military base in southern Israel to "boost the morale" of Israeli troops.

+In August 2024, Tarantino expressed his intention to vote for Democratic presidential nominee Kamala Harris in the 2024 presidential election on Bill Maher's podcast Club Random.